 In the screenshot shown above, the gateway ID has been redacted, for privacy reasons.
 It is best to not reveal your gateway ID to the public.
 More on that in a moment.

 When you click the button to open the control panel, you should see a display similar to the screenshot below.
-We will not cover all of the options, but the most commonly used ones are discussed below: account settings, transaction listing, and form wizard.
+I will not cover all of the options, but the most commonly used ones are discussed below: account settings, transaction listing, and form wizard.